aggregat4/dendriform/README.md

 1. Implement a cleanup process that periodically sweeps the tree and collects incorrectly hung nodes in a LOST+FOUND node?
 1. Implement a data saving error handler so we can do a reasonable number of retries or recovery for any update on the repository, but in the end of penultimate failure, notify the caller of this and have the tree track the lost updates in a separate space
 1. Implement moving up and down with arrow keys and maintaining approximate character position
+1. Implement multi-select and delete and move operations (at least with keyboard)

 ## Ideas